TovarishFin/web3-create-account/README.md

 ```
 node accounts.js transfer --help
 ```

+### from browser
+1. run: `yarn build`
+1. then run: `yarn start`
+1. go to: `http://localhost:8080` in your browser
+1. open up browser console
+1. try these commands:
+    * `createAccount(password)`
+    * `decryptAccount(password, quiet)`
+    * `transferNoobCoin(password, receiver, amount)`
+    * `getBalance(address)`

+In the browser commands params are not given as a single `argv` object, but instead as different individual parameters.

+In order for this to run, it needs to be served up rather than from a local file due to CORS issues.
+There might be a work around for this, but I couldn't find one in such a short timeframe.

+In order to handle dependencies, webpack is used to build the single import file.

+Encrypted accounts are stored in localstorage.

 ### create
 `create` creates a new ethereum account and writes the encryped private key to disk.